 State, Local, & Federal Restrictions

 There is no restriction on or quarantine required of those visiting Montana.
-In addition, there is no longer a statewide mask requirement and the governor has attempted to eliminate any private or local mask mandates in the state.
+In addition, there is no statewide mask requirement and the governor has attempted to eliminate any private or local mask mandates in the state.
 There is a mask mandate on all federal land, including the two national parks, when indoors or when social distancing cannot be maintained.

 Keeping Yourself and Others Safe

 You can safely travel to Montana during the pandemic.
 Our recommendations and what we promote on our tours:

 - You must be vaccinated or have a negative PCR test result.

 - You should stay within your own safe travel bubble as much as possible.

 - You should wear masks when indoors and not in your travel bubble.

 If you are traveling with us, please make sure to check out our pandemic safety guidelines.

 Main Image Credit: Montana Office of Tourism and Business Development